Mining companies sue Montana over ‘bad actor’ decision

 - Florida, salmon farmer to the world?
 Firm building massive cold-water fish farm on tropical land

 Pegasus’ 1998 bankruptcy left state and federal agencies on the hook for pollution cleanups at its Montana mines, including the Zortman-Landusky gold mine on the edge of the Fort Belknap Indian Reservation.
-Ongoing cleanup work at the shuttered sites has cost about an estimated $100 million to date, and bonds put up by Pegasus covered only a portion of the bill.
+Ongoing cleanup work at the shuttered sites has cost an estimated $100 million to date.
+Bonds put up by Pegasus covered only a portion of the bill.

 State officials first revealed to The Associated Press earlier this week that Hecla could be asked to reimburse taxpayers for more than $30 million in cleanup work.
-That claim is based on Montana’s so-called bad actor law that blocks individuals and companies who don’t clean or pay for the cleanup of old mines from starting new ones.
+That claim is based on Montana’s so-called bad actor law that blocks individuals and companies who don’t reclaim or pay for the reclamation of old mines from starting new ones.

-But attorneys for the Hecla subsidiaries — Montanore Minerals Corp., Troy Mine Inc. and RC Resources — asked a Lincoln County district judge to reject the alleged violations.
+Attorneys for the three Hecla subsidiaries — Montanore Minerals Corp., Troy Mine Inc. and RC Resources — asked a Lincoln County district judge to reject the alleged violations.
 They said the state’s reading of the law “erroneously equates” Baker and Pegasus and assumes he had control over activities at the now-defunct mines that polluted surrounding waterways with contaminants including arsenic and cyanide.

 “Mr. Baker neither directed nor controlled mining operations at any of the Pegasus entities’ mines,” wrote the subsidiaries’ attorney, William Mercer.
 “If Pegasus failed to perform (cleanup work) pursuant to its permit with the department, Pegasus is exclusively liable.”

-Mercer served as U.S. Attorney for Montana under former President George W. Bush.
+Mercer served as U.S. attorney for Montana under former President George W. Bush.

-The Montana Department of Environmental Quality was reviewing Friday’s lawsuit and had no immediate further comment, said spokeswoman Kristi Ponozzo.
+In response to the lawsuit, Montana Department of Environmental Quality Director Tom Liver said state officials said they stood by their decision to enforce the bad actor law and were prepared to defend it in state court.

 Hanging in the balance in the case are two copper and silver mines proposed by Hecla in northwestern Montana that would employ about 300 workers each.
 They would be constructed beneath the Cabinet Mountains Wilderness, an area of remote, glaciated peaks and valleys south of Troy.